NadaMAwad/Netflix_Movies_and_TV_Show_Analysis/README.md

 - Normalization.
 - Data cleaning using Power Query in Excel.
 - Analysis by SQL Server.
-- Visualization by Power BI \ Tableau. (in progress)
+- Visualization by Tableau.
 - EDA by Python. (in progress)

 ### Step 1:
-We Searched about alot of data that contains many types of columns,rows and we found suitable one >>>> https://www.kaggle.com/
+We Searched about alot of data that contains many types of columns,rows and we found suitable one >>>> [Kaggle](https://www.kaggle.com/)
 ### Step 2:
 Data was in only one table and some columns were multivalued.
 We tried to clean it by SQL But after searching we decided to use Power Query in Microsoft Excel.